The objective of the unit

 - Treat all staff and peers with courtesy and respect and treat everyone equitably, irrespective of gender, race, disability, cultural background, religion, age, political conviction, age, sexual orientation or medical condition;

-- Behave in a way which protects the reputation and good name of the University;
+- Behave in a way that protects the reputation and good name of the University;

 - Ask for and accept feedback and advice about their work;